AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/sales-insight-page-for-marketo-admins.md

 title: Sales Insight Page for Marketo Admins
 exl-id: d98bc9d8-1a72-405f-b1d7-b71ad88c8493
 ---
-# Sales Insight Page for Marketo Admins {#sales-insight-page-for-marketo-admins}
+# [!DNL Sales Insight] Page for Marketo Admins {#sales-insight-page-for-marketo-admins}

-Marketo Admins have certain privileges in Sales Insight.
+Marketo Admins have certain privileges in [!DNL Sales Insight].
 Learn what they are below.

 ## Soap API Configuration {#soap-api-configuration}

-These credentials are used to connect your Salesforce account to your Marketo instance, in order to use MSI in Salesforce.
+These credentials are used to connect your [!DNL Salesforce] account to your Marketo instance, in order to use MSI in [!DNL Salesforce].

 ![](assets/one-1.png)

 ## Rest API Configuration {#rest-api-configuration}

-These credentials are used to connect your Salesforce account to your Marketo instance, in order to use MSI Insights Dashboard in Salesforce.
+These credentials are used to connect your [!DNL Salesforce] account to your Marketo instance, in order to use MSI Insights Dashboard in [!DNL Salesforce].

 ![](assets/two-1.png)

 ## Person Score Settings {#person-score-settings}

-* **Stars**: Stars represent total lead score compared to other leads.
+* **[!UICONTROL Stars]**: Stars represent total lead score compared to other leads.
-* **Flames**: Flames represent urgency - how much a lead's score has changed recently.
+* **[!UICONTROL Flames]**: Flames represent urgency - how much a lead's score has changed recently.

-By default, Marketo Sales Insight uses the Lead Score field to calculate stars and flames.
+By default, [!DNL Marketo Sales Insight] uses the Lead Score field to calculate stars and flames.
 But if you want to pick a different field, here's how:

-1. In the **Admin** area of Marketo, click **Sales Insight**.
+1. In the **[!UICONTROL Admin]** area of Marketo, click **[!UICONTROL Sales Insight]**.

    ![](assets/four.png)

-1. Under Lead Scoring Settings, click **Edit**.
+1. Under [!UICONTROL Lead Scoring Settings], click **[!UICONTROL Edit]**.

    ![](assets/five.png)